ome/omero-documentation/omero/users/cli/installation.rst

     . myenv/bin/activate
     pip install omero-py

 ..
-Note:: On Ubuntu 20.09, you will need to install ``libssl-dev`` before running the above command.
+Note:: On Ubuntu 20.09, you may need to install ``libssl-dev`` before running the above command.

 The ``omero`` command is now available in the terminal where the environment has been activated::